Skip to main content

 There are two ways to participate in Dialogues: One-Off Events and Dialogue Clubs.
 You can learn more about these different program formats by reviewing the Dialogue website.

-You can review and sign up for Dialogue events and clubs here (within the Enrichment subworld, using the Dialogues topic filter).
+You can review and sign up for Dialogue events and clubs here.

 Dialogues Eligibility Policies